 Although my sister and mom both live within driving distance – an hour and two hours away, respectively (that’s on a good day when the traffic gods cooperate.
 When they don’t, well, all bets are off), our schedules don’t allow us to get together too often.

-This past Saturday when hubby was out of town with our boys – their way-delayed annual father’s day overnight – mom, Lynne and I had our sleepover, beginning with – what else – a trip to the nearby Lord & Taylor for boots.
+This past Saturday when hubby was out of town with our boys – their way-delayed annual father’s day overnight – mom, Lynne and I had our sleepover, beginning with – what else – a shopping trip.
+If we were younger we would have been shopping for the likes of a classic sleepover costume but alas we were grown-ups and on the hunt for grown-up accessories.
 Why is it that every time we get together one of us “needs” to shop?
-But, you know, those friends & family sales are tough to ignore, especially when you’re boot-aholics like us.
+But, you know, those friends & family sales at Lord & Taylor for boots. are tough to ignore, especially when you’re boot-aholics like us.

 Nature or nurture?
 You decide.